Department of Business, Accounting, and Economics

 BA 392 International Business 3 Cr

 This course is intended as the student’s introductory course in international business.
 Topics included will be how managers deal with the international monetary system, as well as the various environments, organizations, and uncontrollable factors that make up the foreign environments.
 It will also deal with these factors’ impact on the business and the functions of management.
 Prerequisites: EC 201 and BA 375.
-Spring semester.
+Fall semester.
 Fulfills Global Diversity requirement and Writing Intensive requirement.

 BA 393/EC 393 Socio-economic Impact of Gender: India 3 Cr

 One in six individuals is Indian.
 The economic status of these individuals is intricately interwoven with the underlying social life.
 This course examines the delicate balance between old traditions and modernization with particular focus on gender issues.
 The National Diversity section of this course will explore race, religion, gender and socioeconomic biases that Indians living in the U.S. face, both within Indian communities and from society at large.
 The Global Diversity section will focus on the impact of globalization and how these changes impact traditional gender roles, the family, and other socioeconomic issues.
-In addition students will develop an appreciation of Indian culture and its Influence over business transactions in India.
-Spring semester.
+In addition, students will develop an appreciation of Indian culture and its Influence over business transactions in India.
+Spring semester; on demand.
 Fulfills Global or National Diversity requirement, but not both.

 BA 395 Study Abroad 3-6 Cr